 origin/feature_x branch are no longer needed.
 If you want to make additional changes, restart the process with a new branch.

 IMPORTANT:Make sure that your changes are in

 You can delete these deprecated branches with the following:

 $ git checkout main $ git branch -D feature_x $ git push origin :feature_x

 You might want to peruse the Get Involved page on Apache.org.
 Please, respect the original style of the CloudStack code, and ensure that you're using spaces rather than tabs, and your code have Unix line endings (LF) rather than Windows-type line endings (CRLF).

 The git repositories are hosted on Apache infrastructure, and can be found here:

 To get the most recent source for Apache CloudStack, use:

-Similarly, clone the cloudstack-cloudmonkey repository to get access to the most recent source for CloudMonkey.
+Similarly, clone the cloudstack-cloudmonkey repository or the other repositories to get access to the most recent source of all CloudStack subprojects.

-For projects related to Apache CloudStack, see the CloudStack-extras repositories on GitHub.
+For projects related to Apache CloudStack but not under ASF governance, see the CloudStack-extras repositories on GitHub.